appwrite/rfc/005-graphql-api.md

 ### Tests

 To fully test the integration we would need to create a test suite for both Client and Server authentication methods similar to what we're doing in our REST API.
 We can use [mghoneimy/php-graphql-client](https://github.com/mghoneimy/php-graphql-client) as a **dev dependency** for sending GraphQL API calls.
+Create some tests that are testing for system failure and authentication integritiy.

 ### Tutorial